tatilimongi/Secure-UserForm/README.md

 ## Project Overview 🚀

-**Secure User Form** is a web application designed as part of a secure development course.
+**Secure User Form** is a web application designed as part of a Secure Development course.
 The project focuses on building a user authentication system that ensures the security of sensitive data such as user credentials.
 It employs best practices in securing authentication processes and implementing security measures such as token-based authentication, secure password storage, and validation.

 This project was developed as a hands-on activity to apply concepts learned in the **Secure Development** course.
 It provides a comprehensive overview of securing web applications, including but not limited to user authentication, authorization, and data protection.